Zenchiyu/POLAR-background-prediction/logbook/README.md

 - For the data `fm_rate` inputted to the neural network, we tried with different features (e.g all measurements except targets and `unix_time`).

 ### Summary:
 - Visualized the Pearson correlation coefficient between the measurements (magnetic field, latitude, longitude, cosmic rates etc.) as well as with our target.
-Found that cosmic rates have quiet some linearly correlation with our photon rates (target) even though it's not sufficient !
+Found that cosmic rates have quiet some linear correlation with our photon rates (target) even though it's not sufficient !

 - Applied linear regression (see this [notebook](https://github.com/Zenchiyu/POLAR-background-prediction/blob/develop/notebooks/linear_regression.ipynb)) using only cosmic rates in order to predict photon rates and found that, depending on how we split the dataset:
 	- Take the whole dataset as training set: We observe very good predictions (visually) except for some huge spikes (no validation, test set so it was already a bad thing to do)